cogdog/wp-dimension/README.md

 ### Social Media Icons

+> **NOTE** Previous versions of the themes used the [Font Awesome 4 Menus](https://wordpress.org/plugins/font-awesome-4-menus/) plugin, which is not compatible with the latest set of [Font Awesome icons](https://fontawesome.com/icons) I have built an update to this plugin in you want access to a larger set of icons.
+You will also need to add `fab` to the menu class names (see below)

-To have a customized set of icon links on the front of the site, install and activate the [Font Awesome 4 Menus](https://wordpress.org/plugins/font-awesome-4-menus/) plugin.
+To have a customized set of icon links on the front of the site, download, install and activate the [Font Awesome 5 Menus](https://github.com/cogdog/font-awesome-5-menus) plugin.
 This allows you to add an icon to any menu item.

 From the Wordpress Dashboard look under **Appearances** for **Menus**.
 Click **create a new menu**  name it whatever you like -- `social` is  a good choice.
 Under  **Menu Settings** next to **Display Location** check the box for `Social Media`.